goodreasonai/abbey/README.md

 ### Prerequisites

-- **Installs**: You must have Docker and  `docker-compose` installed.
+- **Installs**: You must have Docker and  `docker compose` installed.
 See details [here](https://docs.docker.com/compose/install/).
 - **3rd Party Credentials**: If you're setting up an outside API to work with Abbey, have those credentials handy.
+You'll need to configure at least 1 language model and 1 embedding model.

 ### Setup (3 easy steps)

-Setup involves cloning/downloading this repo, creating `.env` and `settings.yml` files with your chosen AI integrations, and then running docker compose for either development (worse performance but easy to play around with) or production (better performance but slower to change settings).
+Setup involves cloning/downloading this repo, creating `.env` and `settings.yml` files with your chosen AI integrations, and then running `docker compose` for either development (worse performance but easy to play around with) or production (better performance but slower to change settings).
 Here are the steps:

 **Step 1:** Clone / download this repository and navigate inside it.

 **Step 2:** Create a file called `.env` for secret keys and a file called `settings.yml` for configuration settings at the root of the repo (i.e., at the same level as the `docker-compose.yml` file).
 Then, enter into those files the keys / models you want to use.
 You can find details on how to configure each type of integration throughout this README.

-The `.env` file holds any API keys or other secrets you need. **You must also include a password for the MySQL database that Abbey uses.** A `.env` file for someone using the official OpenAI API, an OpenAI Compatible API requiring a key, and the Anthropic API would look like:
+The `.env` file holds any API keys or other secrets you need. **You must also include a password for the MySQL database that Abbey uses.** A `.env` file for someone using the official OpenAI API, an OpenAI Compatible API requiring a key, and the Anthropic API might look like:

 ```
 MYSQL_ROOT_PASSWORD="my-password"